intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

                                       backend="spark")
 ```

-The PyTorch Estimator supports backends include `spark`, `ray`, `bigdl` and `Horovod`, we could specific for `backend` argument as we need.
+The PyTorch Estimator supports backends including `spark`, `ray`, `bigdl` ,and `Horovod`, we could specify for `backend` argument as we need.

-Note: The backend of Estimator must not be `bigdl` when we are running with `spark-submit`, it's better to use `bigdl` backend when we initializing OrcaContext with `yarn-client` mode and run the program with built-in function.
+Note: The backend of Estimator must not be `bigdl` when we are running with `spark-submit`, it's better to use the `bigdl` backend when we initialize  OrcaContext with `yarn-client` mode and run the program with the built-in function.

 ## 6. Training and Testing the Model

-It's time to call `Estimator.fit` to train the network on training dataset, we can simply feed the input to the model and set times to loop over input.
+It's time to call `Estimator.fit` to train the network on the training dataset, we can simply feed the input to the model and set times to loop over input.

 ```python
 stats = orca_estimator.fit(train_data_creator, epochs=epochs, batch_size=batch_size)
 print("Train stats: {}".format(stats))
 ```
-To evaluate the network on testing dataset, we can call `Estimator.evaluate` which will return a dictionary of metrics for the given data, including validation accuracy and loss.
+To evaluate the network on the testing dataset, we can call `Estimator.evaluate` which will return a dictionary of metrics for the given data, including validation accuracy and loss.

 ```python
 val_stats = orca_estimator.evaluate(validation_data_creator, batch_size=batch_size)